samarth8392/CircONTrack/docs/pipeline_overview.md

 - pysam ≥ 0.19.0 (for BAM/SAM file handling)
 - numpy ≥ 1.19.0 (for numerical computations)
 - scipy ≥ 1.6.0 (for statistical analysis)

-**Dependency Logic Assessment**:
-✅ **Appropriate**: The dependencies are well-chosen for the task. pysam is essential for BAM handling, while numpy and scipy provide the computational foundation for coverage analysis and statistical computations.

-## Overall Assessment

-The `circDNA_detection` package appears to implement a scientifically sound approach to circular DNA detection in ONT data.
-The multi-modal strategy combining coverage analysis, junction detection, and split-read analysis is methodologically robust and well-suited for the characteristics of long-read sequencing data.
-The configurable parameters and standard output format make it practical for integration into genomics workflows.

-The logic within each detection method is consistent with established principles of circular DNA identification, and the combination of multiple evidence types should provide good specificity while maintaining sensitivity for detecting biologically relevant circular DNA elements.